High-quality, heavy-duty dolly. Folds for easy portability. Aluminum and plastic construction weighs just ten pounds, and it won't rust.

-Which is the best dolly for you depends very much on the kind of work you expect from it, so BestReviews has created a buyer’s guide to help you make the right choice.
+Which is the best dolly for you depends very much on the kind of work you expect from it.

 The basic concept of an upright dolly is simple: leverage gives you the ability to lift more than you could on your own, wheels make it easier to move.
 That idea has evolved, and we now have three configurations:

 Let's look at each in turn, and talk about their strengths and weaknesses:

 This is the model that seems to have been around forever.
 Basic upright dollies – often called hand trucks or sack trucks – are usually made from welded, tubular steel.
 Handles can be a continuation of the tube running around the top, can have an additional middle loop (called a "P" or "D" handle), or have a pair of handles with rubber grips.
 The second and third variants make it a little easier to tilt the dolly toward you initially.